qbibubi/hfcut/README.md

 # HFCUT
-HFCUT (How Fast Can U Tap) - is a simple CLI game that measures your ability to tap two keys in certain BPM threshold for a set amonut of time.
+HFCUT (How Fast Can U Tap) - is a simple CLI game that measures your ability to tap two keys in certain BPM threshold for a set amount of time.

 # TODO
 - [ ] Port from Windows to Linux